A scalable sequential adaptive cubic regularization algorithm for optimization with general equality constraints: Abstract

 \section{Abstract}

 {The scalable adaptive cubic regularization method ($\mathrm{ARC_{q}K}$: Dussault et al. in Math.
 Program.
 Ser.
-A 207(1-2):191-225, 2024) has been recently proposed for unconstrained optimization.
+A 207(1-2): 191-225, 2024) has been recently proposed for unconstrained optimization.
 It has excellent convergence properties, well-defined complexity bounds, and promising numerical performance.
-In this paper, we extend $\mathrm{ARC_{q}K}$ to large scale nonlinear optimization with general equality constraints and propose a scalable sequential adaptive cubic regularization algorithm named $\mathrm{SSARC_{q}K}$.
+In this paper, we extend $\mathrm{ARC_{q}K}$ to nonlinear optimization with general equality constraints and propose a scalable sequential adaptive cubic regularization algorithm named $\mathrm{SSARC_{q}K}$.
 In each iteration, we construct an ARC subproblem with linearized constraints inspired by sequential quadratic optimization methods.
 Next, a composite-step approach is used to decompose the trial step into the sum of a vertical step and a horizontal step.
 By means of the reduced-Hessian approach, we rewrite the linearly constrained ARC subproblem as a standard unconstrained ARC subproblem to compute the horizontal step.
-A CG-Lanczos procedure with shifts is employed to obtain an approximate solution to this subproblem.
-We provide a new global convergence analysis of the inexact ARC method.
-Preliminary numerical results are presented to illustrate the performance of $\mathrm{SSARC_{q}K}$.}
+Analogous to $\mathrm{ARC_{q}K}$, we employ a CG-Lanczos procedure with shifts to solve ARC subproblems inexactly, thus bypassing any hard case consideration.
+This also avoids solving the subproblem multiple times for obtaining a new iterative point.
+We establish the global convergence of the inexact ARC method $\mathrm{SSARC_{q}K}$ to first-order critical points.
+Preliminary numerical tests and some comparison results are presented to illustrate the performance of $\mathrm{SSARC_{q}K}$.}

 \keywords{nonlinear constrained optimization, adaptive regularization with cubics, global convergence}